Sudhanshu1st/Suicide-Detection-Chatbot-Project/README.md

 ## Introduction

-This project aims to build a chatbot named Alex that can engage in conversations, offer empathy, and potentially detect signs of distress or emotional difficulties in text inputs.
+This project aims to build a chatbot named Mitra (Which means "Friend" in Hindi) that can engage in conversations, offer empathy, and potentially detect signs of distress or emotional difficulties in text inputs.
 The project uses machine learning techniques to predict the likelihood of a message containing distress-related content.

 ## Dependencies